alesolano/imagenet_models_flask/webapp/models/README.md

 ```

 Hopefully (not tested yet) you can download easily all the models from [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) changing just a bit of the code in `download_and_save_inceptionresnet.py`.

+Moreover, you can freeze the InceptionResNetV2 graph using `freeze_inceptionresnet.py`.